whereisr0da/BitcoinNotify/README.md

 # Features

 - Create a desktop notification each 15 minutes (default settings)
-- Show the current price of the bitcoin
+- Show the current price of the Bitcoin
-- Show the difference with the last check bitcoin price (value, percent)
+- Show the difference with the last checked Bitcoin price (value, percent)
 - Show investment rentability regarding the current Bitcoin price (value, percent)

 # Investment

-You can add an investment record to be informed about the rentability of your investment.
-By specifing your investments as follow in the `investments.log` file (Right click on tryicon > Investment History)
+You can add an investment record to be informed about the rentability of your investment, by specifing your investments as follow in the `investments.log` file (Right click on tryicon > Investment History)

 ```
 amount of money you invested | bitcoin price at the time | equivalent in bitcoin of your investment